Chapter 65:

 “Yeah,” I remarked with a knowing nod.
 “Chronomancy.”

-“Yeah,” He grumbled with a sigh.
-“She said that one day, in one of the potential futures, I would meet a traveller from beyond time and space.
-He would act as the ruby oracle and be gifted with crucial knowledge of the future.
-She insisted that if this future were to come to pass, I would listen and help the oracle when able, and in turn, his soldiers would help me in a dire time of need.”
+“Yeah,” He grumbled, before rubbing at his face and releasing a sigh.
+“She said that one day, in one of the potential futures she saw, I would meet a traveller from beyond time and space.
+He would act as the Ruby Oracle and be gifted with crucial knowledge of what was to come.
+She insisted that if this future were to come to pass, I should listen and help the oracle when able, and in turn, his soldiers would help me in a dire time of need.”

 Well, I never wrote this, so this is news to me!
-Damn, I just got creeped on by a time magic caster from 150 years ago.
+Damn, I just got creeped on by a time magic caster from almost two hundred years ago.

 “Oh, she said all that about me?”
 I rubbed the back of my neck with a nervous laugh.